Historic rains cause severe flooding in Valencia

 mud and cars

-As José Ángel Núñez, head of Climatology at the State Meteorological Agency (Aemet) in Valencia, stated in statements collected by Cadena Ser, "a humanitarian catastrophe is imminent and it is likely to be the most serious in Spain since 1962," when floods caused a thousand deaths in the Vallés region of Catalonia.
+As José Ángel Núñez, head of Climatology at the State Meteorological Agency (Aemet) in Valencia, stated in statements reported by Cadena Ser, "a humanitarian catastrophe is imminent and is likely to be the most serious in Spain since 1962," when floods caused a thousand deaths in the Vallès region of Catalonia.
+To better understand the context of these tragedies, it is advisable to consult What a flood entails and its effects.

 The recent extraordinary rainfall and flash flooding in Spain, especially severe in the Valencia region, have caused 210 victims to date, as well as significant damage to infrastructure and considerable economic losses.
 This incident is part of a series of flood disasters that have affected communities around the world.
 These circumstances underline the primary objective of the World Meteorological Organization (WMO) community: to preserve lives as the effects of climate change exacerbate extreme weather events.